viewar/documentation/docs/tutorials/template_tutorials/wallart.md

 - _Select a project type:_ Choose the _Sample Project/Template_ to access the Template List.<br>
 - _Choose a sample template:_ <br>`Base6`<br>
 - _Enter the app ID:_ Define the _App ID_ you will be using to access your application through the SDK App.
 We suggest using a syntax of _company.project_.<br>
-- _Enter the app version:_ Unless you have a really good reason, stick to 1.0 as default.<br>
+- _Enter the app version:_ Unless you have a really good reason, stick to 1.0 as a default.<br>

 ### Run application in the browser